MaxPleaner/bandcamp_labels/README.md

 This repo is already seeded with the contents of the site as visible [here](http://maxpleaner.github.io/bandcamp_labels).
-So there are 1k+ markdown files in `source/markdown`, each representing a single level. `dist/index.html` contains a contatenated index of all these.
+So there are 1k+ markdown files in `source/markdown`, each representing a single label. `dist/index.html` contains a contatenated index of all these.

 To seed this many listings, I started with my favorite genres then went through the 1000 most popular words in the english language.
 `rake seed_most_common_words` does this.

-To seed even more listings, it's possible to run `rake seed_random` which queries random words from the dictionary on a loop.
+To seed even more labels, it's possible to run `rake seed_random` which queries random words from the dictionary on a loop.

+_Caveat_ The reason these inefficient seeding methods are used (searching random words and scanning the results for labels) is that bandcamp doesn't offer an API or even a good HTML page for searching labels, nevermind labels by genre.
+The search page that is used to seed shows artists and labels in the same list.
+Each request only shows 15 items, so the number of labels indexed per request is quite low.

 ### Development / Goals